Acipenser oxyrinchus desotoi

 About the Species

 The Gulf sturgeon is a sub-species of the Atlantic sturgeon that can be found from Lake Pontchartrain and the Pearl River system in Louisiana and Mississippi to the Suwannee River in Florida.
-Hatched in the freshwater of rivers, Gulf sturgeon head out to sea as juveniles, and return to the rivers of their birth to spawn (lay eggs) when they reach adulthood.
+Hatched in the freshwater of rivers, Gulf sturgeon head out to sea as juveniles, and return to the rivers to over summer or spawn (lay eggs) when they reach adulthood.

 In 1991, Gulf sturgeon were listed as threatened under the Endangered Species Act after their population was greatly reduced or eliminated throughout much of their range because of overfishing, dam construction, and habitat degradation.
 NOAA Fisheries and the U.S. Fish and Wildlife Service jointly manage and protect Gulf sturgeon.

-Because Gulf sturgeon spawn in the rivers in which they were born, a breeding population can be defined as the individuals natal to a particular river, and abundance is calculated as the number of individuals within that breeding population.
-Given the variety of survey methods and gears used to estimate abundance both within and across rivers, coupled with surveys regularly targeting only particular geographic areas within a river (e.g., a summer holding area), it is difficult to assess Gulf sturgeon abundance at both riverine and species scale.
-Some gears and surveys target specific age-classes, and some estimates include only a portion of the population.
+A variety of survey methods and gear have been used to estimate Gulf Sturgeon abundance both within and across rivers.
+Some surveys regularly target only particular geographic areas within a river (e.g., a summer holding area) or specific age-classes making it difficult to assess Gulf sturgeon abundance at both riverine and species scales..
 Therefore, surveys over time within and across rivers are not easily comparable.

-Gulf sturgeon can grow to be 6 to 8 feet in length and weigh up to 200 pounds.
+Gulf sturgeon can grow to be 9 feet in length and weigh over 300 pounds.
 Females grow larger than males.
 They are bluish-black or olive brown on their dorsal side (or back), with paler sides and a white belly.
 They have five major rows of dermal "scutes,” or thorny plates along the length of their body.

 Behavior and Diet

 Gulf sturgeon are described as opportunistic and indiscriminate benthivores (bottom-feeders) that change their diets and foraging areas during different life stages.
-Gulf sturgeon are bottom feeders and typically look for food that includes invertebrates such as crustaceans, worms, and mollusks.
+Gulf sturgeon use specialized snout parts that look like whiskers, called barbels, to feel around on the bottom for food that includes invertebrates such as crustaceans, worms, and mollusks.

 Where They Live